B2B CEOs: Do you know your #1 health metric? How much lifetime profit are you generating for every € you’ve spent to acquire a customer?

 The Alternative: Group clients by profile or size

 This is the fastest way to see your “great clients” and your less profitable ones.
-How to group them: Focus on traits that have a big impact on profit.

 • Group A: Small Businesses — One to five employees or spending below a threshold like under 900 dollars per month.